-Forest of Bowland Photography: Photos of Dunsop Bridge and Whitewell in the Forest of Bowland AONB, Lancashire.
+Photographs of Dunsop Bridge and Whitewell in the Forest of Bowland National Landscape of Lancashire.

 Dunsop Bridge spanning the River Dunsop in the Forest of Bowland, Lancashire.